Definition of Statement of Owner’s Equity

 Example #1

-In example 1 of the attached excel sheet Tab1, we have taken a very basic balance sheet of a company to compare the asset and liabilities and matching the same where according to the accounting equation, assets equal to shareholder’s equity plus the liabilities.
-Here for the company, we find that it has current assets worth $20,000 and long-term fixed assets worth $105,00.
+In example 1 of the attached Excel sheet Tab1, we have taken a very basic balance sheet of a company to compare the asset and liabilities and match the same where, according to the accounting equation, assets equal to shareholder’s equity plus the liabilities.
+The company has current assets worth $20,000 and long-term fixed assets worth $105,00.
 The other assets computed are to an amount of $1000.
-So, on adding all the assets, we arrive at the total number of $126,000.
+So, on adding all the assets, we arrive at a total number of $126,000.
 Now let us focus on the liabilities and the owner’s equity part.
-We find the company has current liabilities to a tune of $56,000 and long-term liabilities to an amount of $30,000.
-Thus, this makes the total liabilities stand at $86,000 for the company.
-Now, focusing on the shareholder’s equity portion, we see that the owner’s contributed capital is $20,000 and the retained earnings for the business stands at another $20,000.
+The company has current liabilities of $56,000 and long-term liabilities of $30,000.
+Thus, this makes the company’s total liabilities stand at $86,000.
+Focusing on the shareholder’s equity portion, we see that the owner’s contributed capital is $20,000, and the retained earnings for the business stand at another $20,000.
 So, the total owner’s equity stands at $40,000.
-Thus, if we add the total liabilities and owner’s equity part, we get the total value of $126,000, which makes the accounting equation balance for us where total assets equal to the sum of liabilities and the owner’s contributed equity.
+Thus, if we add the total liabilities and owner’s equity part, we get a total value of $126,000.
+This balances the accounting equation where total assets equal the sum of liabilities and the owner’s contributed equity.

 Example #2

 In example 2, we see a typical owner’s equity calculation for a business and what makes up the owner’s equity.
-Also, how the opening balance and closing balance are computed are shown here.
-To start off, we see the business begins a new accounting period with an opening balance of $50,000, and the investments made during the year earns an additional $10,000.
+Also, how the opening and closing balances are computed is shown here.
+To start off, we see the business begins a new accounting period with an opening balance of $50,000, and the investments made during the year earn an additional $10,000.
 Also, the net income for the period stands to be $15,000.
 Thus, we have a subtotal of $75,000, but this is not the end.
-The owner has also withdrawn a certain amount from the contributed capital to the extent of $5,000, and the business has made some minor losses of another $5,000 in few departments.
-To arrive at the closing balance of the owner’s equity, we need to take all the numbers mentioned above into accountability were from the subtotal mentioned above; we deduct the withdrawals and the losses to arrive at the closing balance of the owner’s equity, i.e. $65,000.
+The owner has also withdrawn a certain amount from the contributed capital to $5,000, and the business has made some minor losses of another $5,000 in a few departments.
+To arrive at the closing balance of the owner’s equity, we need to take all the above numbers into accountability from the subtotal mentioned above; we deduct the withdrawals and the losses to arrive at the closing balance of the owner’s equity, i.e., $65,000.
 This again gets carried forward to the next year as the opening balance of the following year.

 Conclusion